Is your desire gap normal?

 Why the "always the man" assumption is wrong

 The ESSM position statement is explicit: the assumption that men are always the higher-desire partner has "no solid evidence to support this claim" (Dewitte et al., 2020).
-Both partners can be the higher-desire partner, and this can shift over time within the same relationship.
+Both partners can be the higher-desire partner, and this can shift over time within the same relationship; the sex frequency calculator shows how partnered sexual frequency varies by age group, providing useful context for calibrating expectations.

 Does a desire gap harm your relationship?